-- Worldwide Security Protection activities, including Diplomatic Security, Medical Services, and cybersecurity activities will continue operations for at least two weeks from residual balances, and then, subject to a determination, activities necessary for national security or protection of life and property. - Consular operations domestically and abroad will remain 100% operational as long as there are sufficient fees to support operations.
-This includes passports, visas, and assisting U.S. citizens abroad. - Hiring of new Foreign Service officers will continue, subject to residual balances. - All U.S. embassies and consulates abroad will be operational for national security reasons. - Other State Department direct-hire employees will continue activities for at least two weeks from residual balances.
+- Worldwide Security Protection activities, including Diplomatic Security, Medical Services, and cybersecurity activities will continue operations for at least two weeks using residual balances, and thereafter, subject to a determination, activities necessary for national security or protection of life and property. - Consular operations domestically and abroad will remain 100% operational if there are sufficient fees to support operations.
+This includes passports, visas, and assisting U.S. citizens abroad. - All U.S. embassies and consulates abroad will be operational for national security reasons. - Other State Department direct-hire employees will continue activities if there are sufficient residual balances to support operations.

-Brief summary of significant agency activities that will cease during a lapse:
+Brief summary of significant agency activities that will cease during a lapse, even if residual balances are available:

 - Making new obligations for grants and contracts, except to protect life and property, and for reasons essential to national security, including the conduct of foreign affairs essential to national security. - Commencing new, official travel, except for national security purposes and excepted functions.
-Personal travel may continue. - Holding speeches or representational events (unless approved as supporting excepted functions) - Participating in social media (except in support of excepted activities). - Providing or participating in training (except for specific training of personnel deploying to high risk, high threat posts, or for funded activities). - Employing annuitant or seasonal employees. - Making new Civil Service job offers.
+Personal travel may continue. - Holding speeches or representational events (unless approved as supporting excepted functions) - Participating in social media (except in support of excepted activities). - Employing annuitant or seasonal employees. - Making new Civil Service job offers.